xcore/sc_xtcp/doc/xtcp_guide/app_tutorial.rst

    :start-after: // HTTP event handler
    :end-before: // Check if the connection

-For other events, we first check that the connection is definitely a http connection (is directed at port 80) and then call one of several event handlers for each type of event.
+For other events, we first check that the connection is definitely an http connection (is directed at port 80) and then call one of several event handlers for each type of event.
 The is a separate function for new connections, receiving data, sending data and closing connections: